Scroll Top

 Using Mind Matters for Multi-Tiered Systems of Support

-Mind Matters can not only expand your mental health supports and services in school, but also grow students’ understanding and growth in social and emotional learning.
-See how the program can be used as a Tier 1 and Tier 2 SEL support in classrooms, small groups, and one-on-one settings.
+Mind Matters 2.0 can not only expand your mental health supports and services in school, but also grow students’ understanding and growth in social and emotional learning.
+See how the program can be used as a Tier 1, Tier 2 and Tier 3 SEL support all throughout school culture, classrooms, small groups, and in one-on-one settings.

 See how Mind Matters fulfills Core competencies from CASEL.